 Abington Hospital offers comprehensive healthcare services at a level not often found in a community hospital, as well as the most advanced robotic and minimally invasive surgical techniques and neurovascular care.
 Some of our key services include: The Heart and Vascular Institute, The Rosenfeld Cancer Center, Orthopaedic & Spine Institute, Pennock Emergency Trauma Center, Diamond Stroke Center, Neurosciences Institute, Muller Institute for Senior Health, and the Institute for Metabolic and Bariatric Surgery.

 Education at Abington Hospital

 Abington Hospital was founded as a teaching hospital and currently sponsors five residency programs for physicians in family medicine, internal medicine, obstetrics/gynecology, general surgery and dentistry.
-The hospital operates the Abington Hospital Dixon School of Nursing.
 Numerous health education classes, screenings, helplines and support groups are available at little or no cost to the community.

 Abington Hospital is a leader in the area of patient safety, and has earned numerous national awards for its programs.
 The hospital is a past recipient of the prestigious Quest for Quality award, recognizing leadership and innovation in patient care quality and safety.

 To promote the delivery of safe, high-quality health care - one of Abington Hospital's five key organizational pillars - the hospital has created a Center for Patient Safety and Health Care Quality.
 The Center for Safety and Quality (CSQ) brings together personnel committed to clinical safety and quality under the same leadership.